 Independent judiciary

-Corruption and abuse of power remain widespread in Indonesia.
-However, in contrast to many other countries, there is also a relatively high number of officeholders who are held accountable for their criminal activities.
-Despite relatively low funding, the Indonesian Anti-Corruption Commission (KPK) is often successful in arresting and convicting high-ranking government officials, parliamentarians, ministers, governors and judges.
-In 2022 alone, KPK named 149 suspects (the figure was 111 in 2021).
-Among these were Mochamad Ardian Noervianto, formerly the Home Ministry’s regional finance administration director general, Papua Governor Lukas Enembe, and Supreme Court judges Sudrajad Dimyati and Gazalba Saleh.
-In 2021, former Maritime and Fishery Minister Edhy Prabowo was sentenced to five years in prison.
+Corruption and abuses of power remain widespread in Indonesia.
+However, Indonesia holds a relatively high number of officeholders accountable for their criminal activities.
+Despite its relatively low funding, the Indonesian Anti-Corruption Commission (KPK) often succeeds in arresting and convicting high-ranking government officials, parliamentarians, ministers, governors and judges.
+In July 2024, for example, former Agriculture Minister Syahrul Yasin Limpo was sentenced to 10 years in prison on graft charges.

 Prosecution of office abuse

 The protection of civil rights has remained volatile in recent years.
-Followers of non-mainstream religious groups, left-wing activists and Papuan pro-independence campaigners continue to experience severe violations of their civil rights, both by the state and other members of society.
-In addition, there is systematic discrimination based on sexual orientation, which is reflected in government regulations banning public activities in this regard.
-Discrimination based on gender usually takes the form of public pressure against activities by women by conservative Islamic organizations, which denounce feminism as a foreign Western concept not compatible with Islamic values.
+Followers of non-mainstream religious groups, left-wing activists and Papuan pro-independence campaigners continue to experience severe civil rights violations by both the state and other members of society.
+There is also systematic discrimination based on sexual orientation, which is reflected in government regulations that ban public activities by LGBTQ+ organizations.
+Gender-based discrimination usually takes the form of public pressure by conservative Islamic organizations against women’s activities; these organizations denounce feminism as a foreign Western concept incompatible with Islamic values.

-In 2022, CIVICUS Monitor, a global research collaboration that tracks fundamental freedoms in 196 countries, gave Indonesia the second lowest possible rating: “obstructed.”
-This score, together with the score of neighboring Malaysia, nevertheless represented one of the best results for Southeast Asia and a rating higher than those given to countries such as the Philippines or Thailand (“repressed”).
+In 2024, as in 2022, the Civicus Monitor, a global research collaboration that tracks fundamental freedoms in 196 countries, gave Indonesia a rating of “obstructed,” referring to the country’s civic space.
+However, its score, along with that of neighboring Malaysia, was nevertheless among the best seen within Southeast Asia, and higher than the ratings given to countries such as the Philippines or Thailand (“repressed”).

-The amended Criminal Code passed in December 2022 severely limits civil liberties.
-Articles 411 to 413 of the code outlaw domestic partner relationships and the cohabitation of unmarried couples.
-Such regulations are personal space invasions by law enforcement, although the law itself states that action will only be taken if a report is filed by members of the family.
-Human Rights Watch states that the law that makes consensual sex outside of marriage a criminal offense is a full-scale assault against the right to privacy, permitting intrusions into the most intimate decisions of individuals and families.
+The amended criminal code, which will take effect in January 2026, severely limits civil liberties.
+Articles 411 to 413 of the code outlaw domestic-partner relationships and cohabitation by unmarried couples.
+These regulations represent an invasion of personal space by law enforcement, although the law itself states that action will be taken only if a report is filed by family members.
+Human Rights Watch states that the law criminalizing consensual sex outside marriage is a full-scale assault on the right to privacy, permitting intrusions into the most intimate decisions of individuals and families.

 Civil rights